 As an added bonus, seniors who want to help the environment but aren’t sure how could start riding an electric bike around town instead of just for exercise, too.
 Electric bikes don’t utilize gasoline and therefore don’t emit the same pollution as gas-powered vehicles.
 On that note, they also eliminate the need to sit in traffic.

 Seniors should ask for a tutorial on an electric bike before buying.
-This will try to ensure they can get used to the differences between electric bikes and traditional bikes.
-Riding an e-bike with a throttle for the first time can be daunting, but riders are able to figure it out quickly and how to use it to their advantage.
+This will help ensure they can get used to the differences between electric bikes and traditional bikes.
+Riding an e-bike with a throttle for the first time can be daunting, but it doesn’t take long to learn how to use it to their advantage.
 Local bike dealers will not only show seniors how to use the features, but they will help seniors adjust their e-bikes so they are as comfortable as possible.

 So, there you have it.
 Many seniors have the impression that they can never ride a bike at their age, but this is simply false.
-If you or a senior you know is looking for an electric bike that is senior-friendly check out the NAKTO Electric Bike.
+If you, or a senior you know, are looking for an electric bike that is senior-friendly check out the NAKTO Electric Bike.
 It has a step-through frame that makes it a breeze to get on and off.
 It is an entry-level electric bike with road tires and a sizable 10 amp/hour battery for traveling long distances.